-- Cape Perpetua Visitor Center (MP 166) and the information window at Devil’s Churn (MP 166.5) will remain closed until further notice; however, the Visitor Center parking lot and restrooms have reopened.
-The Center will not be doing any of its regular interpretive programming (guided hikes, etc.), including trail roving.
+- Cape Perpetua Visitor Center (MP 166) and the information window at Devil’s Churn (MP 166.5) will remain closed until further notice.
+While closed, the Center will not be doing any of its regular interpretive programming (guided hikes, etc.), including trail roving.
 However, the parking lot, restroom, and scenic area trails are open during daylight hours.

 - The Visitor Center’s parking area is the hub for the scenic area’s trailheads.
 Before heading out, please check for trails status updates.

 - The Field Ranger program is very much scaled back with only a couple of leads, working mostly virtually.